NicolayKjarnet/NicolayKjarnet/README.md

 </ul>

 <h4>What's next?</h4>
-<p>I'm currently enrolling in the courses "Data Structures and Algorithms", "From Edge to App", and "Agile Project", and have just applied for apprenticeship at two tech companies in Oslo.</p>
+<p>I'm currently enrolling in the courses "Data Structures and Algorithms", "From Edge to App", and "Agile Project"</p>